sdsc-ordes/dt-political-debates/README.md

     - https://github.com/sdsc-ordes/odtp-pyannote-whisper
 - `odtp-trascription2pdf`.
 Component to generate pdfs from a transcription json file. **Still under heavy development**
     - https://github.com/sdsc-ordes/odtp-transcriptions2pdf
-- `odtp-faces-indetifier`.
+- `odtp-faces-indentifier`.
 Component to identify faces from video frames.
     - To be developed.
 - `odtp-s3datauploader`.
 Component to upload data output to an S3 folder
     - To be developed.